AdmiralenOla/Scoary/README.md

 - Python (Tested with versions 2.7 and 3.5)
 - [SciPy] (http://www.scipy.org/install.html) (Tested with versions 0.16, 0.17, 0.18)

-- (If you supply custom trees: ete3 AND six)
+#### If you supply custom trees (Optional)

+- ete3
+- six

 Note that ete3 and six are not automatically installed.
 You can do `pip install ete3 six` to get them

+#### Using the GUI (Optional)

+- Tkinter/ttk

+Tkinter/ttk is already part of most python distributions.
+If you lack it consider getting Homebrew/Linuxbrew and running `brew install python --with-tcl-tk`

 ## Installation